- English Language Degree Requirement

 In addition to completing the regular application procedures, international applicants whose native language is not English must take one of the following tests:

-- Test of English as a Foreign Language (TOEFL) and score at least 550 on the paper-based test, 213 on the computer-based test, or 79 on the new internet-based test (iBT)
+- Test of English as a Foreign Language (TOEFL) and score at least 550 on the paper-based test or 79 on the internet-based test (iBT)

 - International English Language Testing System (IELTS) and score at least 6.5

 Test scores should be sent directly to Loyola University Chicago (our institutional code is 1412).

 If your scores are not quite high enough to gain admission to a university, that is low advanced or above (TOEFL ~500/173/61), you may want to attend one of our full-time ESL programs.

 International students are not eligible for any state or federal financial aid.
 Institutional aid is available on a very limited basis and is generally awarded according to academic merit.
 For more information, please see the Graduate School's information on merit awards.